ruanhq-StatsML/Causal_Objective_Permutation_Test/README.md

 - The overall efficiency for this procedure is highly efficient both in terms of the and the

 ### Motivation: Causal Objective Function and Hypothesis Testing
-The causal learner + permute-then-refit procedure can be leveraged for the hypothesis testing procedure with very solid theoretical guarantee.
+The causal learner + permute-then-refit procedure can be leveraged for the hypothesis testing procedure with very solid theoretical guarantee - enabling the tractable theoretical guarantee.

 ### Python version:
 ```python